PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### 1. PostHog does more than product analytics

-Don't mistake us, product analytics is a core part of our platform, but it's just one cog in a suite of vital tools for product and data teams.
-When you adopt PostHog you also get session recording (with console logs), feature flagging, A/B and multivariate testing, and customizable data pipelines – all seamlessly integrated and with just one bill to pay.
+Product analytics is a core part of our platform, but it's just one cog in a suite of vital tools for product and data teams.
+When you adopt PostHog you also get session recording (with console logs), feature flagging, A/B and multivariate testing, and customizable data pipelines – all seamlessly integrated.

 ### 2. It's built for engineers